NGX Targets NNPCL, Dangote Refinery, Others in New Listings

 “Today, we find ourselves at a critical juncture—recovering from periods of volatility, recalibrating our priorities, and setting our sights on transforming Nigeria into a $1 trillion economy.

-The NGX Chairman stated that when he assumed office in October 2022, one of his targets was to deepen and broaden Nigeria’s market, and “its a goal that we have been working towards assiduously.
-On that 5th day of October, 2022, the All Share Index (ASI) was 48,837 basis points with market capitalisation at N26.375 trillion”.
+The NGX Chairman stated that when he assumed office in October 2022, one of his targets was to deepen and broaden our market, and its a goal that we have been working towards assiduously.
+On that 5th day of October, 2022, the All Share Index (ASI) was 48,837 basis points with market capitalisation at N26.375 trillion.

 Kwairanga stated that some progress had been made by more than doubling the indices of the market over the last couple of years.